-NOTE 4 UNCERTAINTY OF ABILITY TO CONTINUE AS A GOING CONCERN

-The Company's financial statements are prepared using the generally accepted accounting principles applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-However, the Company has not generated any revenue and has incurred a loss of \$(42,663) since inception June 24, 2009.
+NOTE 4.
+UNCERTAINTY OF ABILITY TO CONTINUE AS A GOING CONCERN accounting principles applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
+However, the Company has not generated any revenue and has incurred a loss of (53,492) since inception June 24, 2009.